Business logistics, globally optimal solution, student teams, network modeling

 "This article describes an educational exercise that demonstrates the value of coordination within a supply chain environment while exposing students to the conflict between locally and globally optimal supply chain decisions.
 This exercise allows students to formulate, model, and solve a problem relating to the design of a small supply chain network.
 The exercise begins with student teams developing a solution that is optimal from each team’s local perspective.
 A solution that is globally optimal is then developed.
 As is often the case in a real-world supply chain, the solutions that are optimal for each team do not (when combined) yield the globally optimal solution.
 The student teams are then asked to negotiate to develop a solution that is amenable to all teams."

 Hill, S. E. (2011).
 Teaching Supply Chain Coordination Within A Network Modeling Context.
-Mountain Plains Journal of Business and Technology, 12(1).
+Mountain Plains Journal of Business and Economics, 12(1).
 Retrieved from https://openspaces.unk.edu/mpjbt/vol12/iss1/7

 Please note: You will need a PDF reader to view this file.